 The first mention of the existence of this feast dates back to the 2nd century, to St. Clement the Alexandrian.
-At first, Epiphany was celebrated in the East together with the Nativity, on January 6.
-In the West, there is no evidence of this feast being celebrated before the 4th century.
+At first, Epiphany was celebrated in the East with the Nativity on January 6.
+In the West, there is no evidence of this feast being honored before the 4th century.

 When John agreed to baptize the Saviour, Christ revealed Himself to the world as the Son of God: the heavens were opened, the Holy Spirit descended upon Him in the form of a dove, and the Father confessed: “This is My beloved Son, in whom I am well pleased!”
 (Matthew 3:17).
-St. John Chrysostom says in this regard that Christ “did not become known to all when He was born, but when He was baptized”.
+St. John Chrysostom says in this regard that Christ “did not become known to all when He was born, but when He was baptized.”
 From the 4th century, it was also adopted by the Apuseni.
-At the same time, the two great feasts were separated: 25 December being the date set for the celebration of the Nativity of the Lord and 6 January for the Baptism of the Lord.
-The Epiphany has become time, since the 5th century, in the popular mentality, the Feast of the Three Wise Men.
+At the same time, the two great feasts were separated: 25 December was the date set for the celebration of the Nativity of the Lord, and 6 January was for the Baptism of the Lord.
+The Epiphany has become time, since the 5th century, in the prevalent mentality, the Feast of the Three Wise Men.

 Why was Christ baptized?

 John raises his hand and baptizes the One who built the world.
 It must be said that Christ was not baptized to be cleansed from sin.
-John’s baptism, like the Old Testament law, helped man to become aware of his sinful state, but it did not offer forgiveness.
+Like the Old Testament law, John’s baptism helped man to become aware of his sinful state, but it did not offer forgiveness.
 That is why it is also said that it was “for the forgiveness of sins” (Luke 3:3), which Christ was to bring.

-The Holy Fathers reveal to us as vividly as possible that nature feels within her the presence of Christ and the Holy Spirit.
+The Holy Fathers reveal to us as vividly as possible that nature feels the presence of Christ and the Holy Spirit.
 St. Sophronius, Bishop of Jerusalem, says: “The waters knew you, God, they knew you and feared you.
-The Jordan returned seeing the fire of the Godhead descending bodily and entering into it.
-The Jordan returned seeing the Holy Spirit descending like a dove.
+The Jordan returned, seeing the fire of the Godhead descending bodily and entering into it.
+The Jordan returned, seeing the Holy Spirit descending like a dove.
 Jordan returned to seeing the unseen One, making Himself seen, the Creator incarnate, the Master in the form of a servant.
 And the mountains leaped, seeing God in the flesh“.

 What has the water of Christ’s baptism done for the world?

-On 6 January we celebrate the Baptism of the Lord, known to the people as Epiphany.
-The Baptism of the Saviour in the Jordan is also called “Epiphany” or “Theophany”, terms that come from the Greek language.
+On 6 January, we celebrate the Baptism of the Lord, known to the people as Epiphany.
+The Baptism of the Saviour in the Jordan is also called “Epiphany” or “Theophany,” which comes from Greek.

-In the sanctification of the waters of the Jordan we have the beginning of the mystery of Baptism, by water and by the Holy Spirit, in the name of the Holy Trinity, although the mystery of Christian Baptism will be instituted by the Saviour Himself, later, after the Resurrection, when He sends His Holy Apostles to preach.
+In the sanctification of the waters of the Jordan, we have the beginning of the mystery of Baptism, by water and by the Holy Spirit, in the name of the Holy Trinity.
+However, the mystery of Christian Baptism will be instituted by the Saviour Himself after the Resurrection, when He sends His Holy Apostles to preach.

 Key Verse related to Epiphany